datahub-project/datahub/docs/automations/snowflake-tag-propagation.md

 <FeatureAvailability saasOnly />

+> Note that this Automation in currently in open **Beta**.
+With any questions or issues, please reach out to your Acryl representative.

 ## Introduction

 Snowflake Tag Propagation is an automation that allows you to sync DataHub Glossary Terms and Tags on